-Bank of China Limited, London Branch, Barclays Bank PLC, BNP Paribas, Lloyds Bank Corporate Markets plc, MUFG Securities EMEA plc and NatWest Markets Plc (together, the "Bookrunners") have, pursuant to a Subscription Agreement dated 4 May 2021 (the "Subscription Agreement"), agreed with the Issuer, subject to the satisfaction of certain conditions, to subscribe for (i) the Bullet Bonds at the Bullet Bond Issue Price and (ii) the Amortising Bonds at the Amortising Bond Issue Price, in each case as a percentage of their nominal amount.
+Bank of China Limited, London Branch, Barclays Bank PLC, BNP Paribas, Lloyds Bank Corporate Markets plc, MUFG Securities EMEA plc and NatWest Markets Plc (together, the "Bookrunners") have, pursuant to a Subscription Agreement dated 10 March 2023 (the "Subscription Agreement"), agreed with the Issuer, subject to the satisfaction of certain conditions, to subscribe for the New Bonds at the New Bond Issue Price, as a percentage of their nominal amount along with accrued interest from (and including) 31 March 2022 to (but excluding) the New Bonds Issue Date.
 The Bookrunners are entitled to terminate the Subscription Agreement in certain circumstances prior to payment to the Issuer.
-The Issuer has agreed to indemnify the Bookrunners against certain liabilities in connection with the issue of the Bonds.
+The Issuer has agreed to indemnify the Bookrunners against certain liabilities in connection with the issue of the New Bonds.